 Wander easy trails, cross a swinging bridge, do some birding, and explore a Revolutionary War battlefield.

-- 2.2 miles: Direct to swinging suspension bridge and loop back.
-Also described below.
+Shorter | 2.2 miles – Direct to swinging suspension bridge and loop back.
+Noted below. |

-- Longer: Meander around more of the inner trails, more into Rogers Woods, or hook up with the D&R Canal Towpath from the swinging bridge.
+Longer | Meander around more of the inner trails, more into Rogers Woods, or hook up with the D&R Canal Towpath from the swinging bridge. |

-- Nearby: Mountain Lakes Open Space Princeton; Plainsboro Preserve; Carnegie Lake Kayak.
+Nearby | Mountain Lakes Open Space Princeton; Plainsboro Preserve; Carnegie Lake Kayak. |

 Our two cents: